GhoulKingR/person-api/README.md

 ## What next?

 You can take a look into the [DOCUMENTATION.md](/DOCUMENTATION.md) file to understand that endpoints that this API provides and how they work.
+You can also take a look at the [UML Diagram](/UML%20Diagram.png) of this application.